SJSU272LabF17/AuctionChain/server/auction-network/README.md

 }
 ```

-In the `ProductListing` asset registry, create a product listing for car `pid:1234`.
+In the `ProductListing` asset registry, create a product listing for product `pid:1234`.

 ```
 {